Zonos logo

 4. Decision about the shipment (clear, hold, or reject)

-How can you avoid customs clearance delays?
+How to avoid customs delays

 To avoid delays at customs, the answer is simple: